 Microtia is a congenital deformity that occurs in 1 out of 8,000 – 10,000 births.
 Microtia can affect one (unilateral microtia) or both (bilateral microtia) ears.
 The right ear is most often affected in unilateral microtia.

-Robert Morin, MD is a highly-respected pediatric plastic and Craniofacial surgeon who specializes in Microtia Ear Reconstruction in NYC.
+Robert Morin, MD is a highly-respected pediatric plastic and Craniofacial surgeon who specializes in Microtia Ear Reconstruction in NJ.
 Microtia is a congenital ear deformity, frequently affecting pediatric patients.
 The condition can affect hearing and is treated with a corrective surgery to improve your child's appearance and self-confidence.

 How it Works

 Microtia affects roughly one in every 8,000-10,000 babies born in the United States.
 Due to his reputation for excellence and commitment to comprehensive treatment, Dr. Morin works with patients around the world.
 He uses microtia surgery to address both internal ear canal deficiency and external ear deformity.
 To develop a new ear structure, Dr. Morin utilizes a patient's own tissue and cartilage and sometimes uses MEDPOR ear reconstruction.
 His advanced treatments are performed on children as young as 3 years old, allowing for enhanced hearing, and advanced speech and language capabilities.

 Children born with microtia will have a severely undeveloped external ear structure.
 There are four grades of microtia, which are classified based on the severity of underdevelopment.
 These grades are:

 - Grade I: Identifiable structures of the external ear are present, but are not completely developed.
 The external ear canal is present, but smaller than normal.

 - Grade II: External ear is underdeveloped and the external ear canal is closed, which causes hearing loss.